akshaypunwatkar/Image-captioning-on-flickerdata/README.md

 ## Load Testing

 We used the Locust Software on the Google Kubernetes engine to check our app for load testing.
+For this, we followed the step-by-step tutorial given [here](https://cloud.google.com/solutions/distributed-load-testing-using-gke).

+Further details on the performance can be seen in the demo video linked below.

 ## Demo Video